TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 ---

-## 3. Strategies for Fixing Syntax Errors
+## 3. How to Fix Syntax Errors

-When you see an error message, do this step by step.
+When you see an error message, follow these steps.

 ### 3.1 Read the line number aloud